 In Active/Active type disk arrays, VxVM uses a balanced path mechanism to schedule I/O to multipathed disks.
 As a result, I/O may go through any available path at any given point in time.
-For example, if a system has a StorEdge A5000^(TM) array and you need to change an A5000 interface board that is connected to this disk array, you can use the vxdmpadm command to list the host I/O controllers that are connected to the interface board.
+For example, if a system has an Active/Active storage array and you need to change an interface board that is connected to this disk array (if supported by the hardware), you can use the vxdmpadm command to list the host I/O controllers that are connected to the interface board.
 Disable the host I/O controllers to stop further I/O to the disks that are accessed through the interface board.
 You can then replace the board without causing disruption to any ongoing I/O to disks in the disk array.